TAREA, partners and member organizations implements various projects

 The event took place in June 2015 in Masasi in the Mtwara region.
-The aim of the event was to increase awareness of the potentials of renewable energy technologies.
+The event aimed to increase awareness of the potential of renewable energy technologies.

-The impacts of the event were increased uptake of solar photovoltaic technology.
+The impact of the event was increased uptake of solar photovoltaic technology.

 4.0 Tanzania Renewable Energy Directory 2016-17